dyninst/dyninst/docs/proccontrol/public/Event.h.rst

 .. cpp:class:: EventUserThreadDestroy : public EventThreadDestroy

   An EventUserThreadDestroy triggers when a thread exits.
-Event’s getThread member function returns the thread that exited.
+Event's getThread member function returns the thread that exited.

   If the platform also supports EventLWPDestroy events, this event will